pkolchanov/GroupsShelf/README.md

 ### Installation

 1. Double-click the `GroupsShelf.glyphsPlugin` file.
 Glyphs will show a confirmation pop-up.
-2. Open plugin panel using Window → Groups Shelf
+2. Open the plugin panel using Window → Groups Shelf

 ### Group View
 Group View shows all glyphs of the kerning group.